marcok/odoo_modules/hr_employee_time_clock/README.rst

 Attendance analysis
 ########
-The employee can get an under- and overtime analysys for each month.
-He see his duty hours, based on his contract his attendances hours and the diff (over- and undertime).
+The employee can get an under- and overtime analysis for each month.
+He see his duty hours, based on his contract his attendances hours and the diff (over- and under-time).

 Leave requests
 ########